Straight stitch: Embroidery

-Seams, Hems, and Tailoring
+Seams, hems, and tailoring

 Running stitches are used in hand-sewing and tailoring to sew basic seams, hems and gathers; in hand patchwork to assemble pieces of light fabrics; and in quilting to hold the fabric layers and batting or wadding in place.
 Loosely spaced rows of short running stitches are used to support padded satin stitch.

 Darning

 Darning has two purposes, decorative and functional, though it is often both.
 Darning for decorative purposes, often referred to as Pattern darning, is an ancient technique in which parallel rows of straight stitches in varying lengths are arranged to form geometric patterns.
 Japanese Kogin embroidery is a pattern darning style from the island of Honshū, often worked in white cotton thread on rough, dark blue indigo-dyed linen.

 Running stitches are a component of many traditional embroidery styles, including kantha of India and Bangladesh, and Japanese sashiko quilting and other embroidery styles such as pattern darning and redwork.
+Running stitches are the primary stitch used in Colonial American bed rugs.